Commission on Disabilities

 · A member of the community attended a Commission meeting to express concern about shopping carts being frequently left in the disability-striped crosswalk areas of parking lots.
 The carts block access for persons with disabilities as they travel to and from their destinations.
 She advocated for more education regarding this issue, improved signage, and more conspicuous ways of painting the crosswalks to alert the public to their purpose.
 The Commission will address this issue in the coming year.

-J. Review federal and state legislation of interest to persons with disabilities and
+J. Review federal and state legislation of

 advise the Board of Supervisors of their recommendation.